Last Updated on October 6, 2020 by Rodrigo @ OutofYourComfortZone

 And just so you know – Punta Cana and Bavaro are almost the same things.
 It’s a single beach extended between two.

 The main activities here are relaxing at your hotel/on the beach, chilling out, and trying out some of the available water sports.
+However, you can also have a more adventurous traveling around Punta Cana.
+Check out this great article with outdoor family adventure near Punta Cana.

 Where to stay in Punta Cana and Bavaro